The Value of Solvency Ratios

 Ratios in Use

 Analyzing solvency ratios over time gives a clearer picture of the company’s position and trajectory.
 One can identify trends and gain an idea of whether ratios are improving or declining.
 These ratios can then be compared to similar companies.
-This analysis aides in investment decision making.
+This analysis aids in investment decision making.